 When we work on things that are fun, we work better and harder, yet are happy to do it.
 Therefore, biasing towards fun is also biasing towards productivity and long-term fulfillment, which is practical and logical, not merely indulgent as it first appears.
 Ultimately, work still needs to advance the strategy while improving something substantial for the customer or the team, but typical prioritization under-appreciates the power of fun.

-If our biggest competitor copied every single feature we have, how do we still win?
+If our biggest competitor copied every feature we have, how would we still win?

 Is the answer inside our product, in something other than the utility of the features?
-What is something, and how could we make more of that, so we’re differentiated even in the face of a copy-cat?
+What is that, and how could we make more of that, so we’re differentiated even in the face of a copy-cat?
 Is it ease of use, ease of sharing, pleasure of great design?
-Is it building the next feature quickly that no competitor has, and no competitors knows it’s valuable (since in this hypothetical they’re just copying us rather than being insightful on their own), and if so, what is that killer next feature that would leap-frog us from a customer’s perspective?
+Is it building the next unique feature so quickly that no competitor can catch up (since in this hypothetical they’re just copying us rather than being insightful on their own), and if so, what is the killer next feature that would leap-frog us from a customer’s perspective?

 If the answer is outside of our product, where is it?
 A higher purpose or brand-promise that our customers buy into, aside from the product?
-Is that because we are good at communicating how we make the world better, or because our customers are “rooting for David against Goliath,” or how our culture is special, or because our brand is distinctive (even if just “it’s the best” or “it’s the biggest”), or because our customers trust us, because we were our word, or because of our customer service, or because of how we handle situations that go poorly, or because we “give back” in forms like open-source or community-building or significant philanthropy?
+Is that because we are good at communicating how we make the world better, or because our customers are “rooting for David against Goliath,” or how our culture is special, or because our brand is distinctive (even if just “it’s the best” or “it’s the biggest”), or because our customers trust us, maybe because of our customer service, or because of how we handle situations that go poorly, or because we “give back” in forms like open-source or community-building or significant philanthropy?